Event: VAMFF Offsite Runway - Nixi Killick

 The full house was entertained pre-show with a short set by singer Nai Palm from Grammy nominated band Hiatus Kaiyote.
 Show over, attendees were given the opportunity to purchase some of the more wearable parts of the Nixi Killick "bio psychedelic streetwear" collection - a selection of t-shirts, hats and drawings available to purchase from a makeshift merch stand.

-The young Footcray-based designer's business savvy in using her collection launch to sell a range of accessories was admirable.
-Most of the unisex streetwear shown during the energetic parade was more couture than prêt-a-porter, making it challenging for the average Melbournian to wear.
+Admirable was the young Footcray-based designer's business savvy in using her collection launch to sell a range of accessories: certainly most of the unisex streetwear modelled during the parade was more couture than prêt-a-porter.